OpsyGotti/sql-data-warehouse-project/docs/naming_conventions.md

 # General Principles

-- Naming Conventions: Use snake_case formatting - lowercase letters with underscores seperating words.
+- **Naming Conventions**: Use snake_case formatting - lowercase letters with underscores seperating words.
-- Language: Only English language is allowed.
+- **Language**: Only English language is allowed.
-- Avoid Reserved Words: Refrain from using SQL reserved words as object names
+- **Avoid Reserved Words**: Refrain from using SQL reserved words as object names

 ---